Fanny Rush

 Fanny Rush is a London-based portrait painter, best known for her portrait of US Ambassador Robert Tuttle for the American Embassy, London 2015.

 Biography

-Based in Chelsea, London, Fanny Rush is a portrait painter, the daughter of two artists, Peter Rush and Caroline Lucas and sister of the sculptor Joe Rush.
-She is also the granddaughter of the author Mary Norton best known for the Children's classics Bedknobs and Broomsticks and The Borrowers.
-Norton won the 1952 Carnegie Medal and for the 70th anniversary of the medal in 2007 it was named one of the top ten winning works.
-She was also the winner of The Lewis Caroll Award (1960).
+Based in Chelsea, London, Fanny Rush is a portrait painter, the daughter of two artists, Peter Rush and Caroline Lucas and also sister of the sculptor Joe Rush.
+She is the granddaughter of the author Mary Norton best known for the children's classics Bedknobs and Broomsticks and The Borrowers.